Picard–Lefschetz theory

 In mathematics, Picard–Lefschetz theory studies the topology of a complex manifold by looking at the critical points of a holomorphic function on the manifold.
 It was introduced by Émile Picard for complex surfaces in his book Picard & Simart (1897), and extended to higher dimensions by Lefschetz (1924).
-It is a complex analog of Morse theory that studies the topology of a real manifold by looking at the critical points of a real function.
+It is a complex analog of Morse theory, which studies the topology of a real manifold by looking at the critical points of a real function.
 Deligne & Katz (1973) extended Picard–Lefschetz theory to varieties over more general fields, and Deligne used this generalization in his proof of the Weil conjectures.

 Picard–Lefschetz formula

 The Picard–Lefschetz formula describes the monodromy at a critical point.